 3.3.
 The police performed an unlawful search

 The 4th Amendment protects against illegal searches and seizures by the police.
-So if the police searched the defendant’s property without probable cause and found illegal drugs, then the drugs may be inadmissible as evidence.
+So if the police searched the defendant’s property without probable cause or with an invalid search warrant, then any drugs found may be inadmissible as evidence.

 The criminal defense lawyer would ask the judge to disregard (“suppress”) any evidence discovered from an unlawful search.
 If the court grants this motion to suppress evidence, the state may be left with too weak a case to prosecute.